iceBear67/iceBear67/README.md

 # About iceBear

-An amateur developer who loves Java, :coffee: and _the cat_.
+An amateur developer who loves Java, :coffee: and _his cat_.

-I use ArchLinux & KDE which is pinched to my shape.
+I use ArchLinux & KDE and I pinched them to my shape.

 Senior high school student.